Terrance Gelenter, Author, Travels in France with Terrance and Paris par Hasard: from Bagels to Brioches

 On one Monday evening of every month the Humanities Forum sponsors Socrates Café at The Commonwealth Club.
 Each meeting is devoted to the discussion of a philosophical topic chosen at that meeting.
 The group's facilitator, John Nyquist, invites participants to suggest topics, which are then voted on.
 The person who proposed the most popular topic is asked to briefly explain why she or he considers that topic interesting and important.
 An open discussion follows, and the meeting ends with a summary of the various perspectives participants expressed.
-Read more »
+Everyone is welcome to attend.

 Make your voice heard in an enriching, provocative and fun discussion with Club members as you weigh in on events shaping the face of the Middle East, North Africa and Afghanistan.
 Each month, the Middle East Member-Led Forum hosts an informal roundtable discussion on a topic frequently suggested by recent headlines.
 After a brief introduction, the floor will be open for discussion.
 All interested members are encouraged to attend.
 There will also be a brief planning session.

 Join us to discuss paradise within Dante’s Divine Comedy with discussion leader Lynn Harris.
 The Clive James’s translation will be used, which took decades to finish and renders the entire epic as a coherent and compulsively readable lyric poem.
 The translation reproduces the same wonderful momentum of the original Italian, propelling the reader along the pilgrim’s path, from hell to heaven, from despair to revelation.

 Sam Hodder, President and CEO, Save the Redwoods League